Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 Nevada can work for families, but it needs to be planned carefully.
 Las Vegas is not automatically a kids-first destination, but the right hotel, pool, activities, shows, and day trips can make it work.

-Families may enjoy resort pools, family-friendly shows, immersive attractions, Red Rock Canyon, Hoover Dam, Valley of Fire, Lake Mead, and Lake Tahoe.
+Families may enjoy resort pools, family-friendly shows, immersive attractions, Red Rock Canyon, Hoover Dam, Valley of Fire, Lake Mead, Lake Tahoe, and outdoor activities.
 The best family trips usually balance Vegas excitement with outdoor breaks.

 Travel Advisor Tip: Nevada family trips work best when you plan both sides of the state’s personality.
 Mix Las Vegas resorts and shows with Red Rock Canyon, Hoover Dam, Valley of Fire, or Lake Tahoe so the trip does not feel like one long casino corridor.